 (This story is sponsored by the European Union Film Festival.)

 All flicks featured in this year’s EUFF will be available in their original language with the option of subtitles in English.
-Click here for the full lineup of films.
+Click here for the full film schedule.

-To purchase your tickets to the online festival or for more information, visit www.euffonline.ca.
+To purchase your tickets to the online festival, visit www.euffonline.ca/passes/.